 For certification as an Archetypal Pattern Analyst students are required to:

-Attend all six of the course modules offered including each of the residencies in April and September each year.
+Attend all six of the course modules offered including the residency in September each year.

 throughout the two years AND

 Complete a project that includes an understanding of the key concepts of the curriculum.
 The project includes a written work showing proficiency in applying the methodology of Archetypal Pattern Analysis and an oral piece where you will present your work to students and faculty.